Muchnik degrees and cardinal characteristics: A proper hierarchy of problems in the weak degrees

 Let $T \subseteq {}^{<\omega} H$ be a tree.
 We say that $T$ is \emph{$H$-full-branching} if for every $f < H$ we have $f \in [T]$.
 For a string $\sigma \in {}^{<\omega} \omega$ and $n > |\sigma|$, we say that $T$ is $H \rest n$-\emph{full-branching above $\sigma$} if for every $f < H$ with $\sigma \prec f$ we have $f \rest n\ \in T$. \end{definition}

 Given a node $\sigma$ of length $m$ and a $H \rest {m+n}$-full-branching tree $T$ above $\sigma$, we sometimes say that $n$ is the \emph{height} of the full-branching part of $T$.
-We begin with a lemma where the statement is more complicated than the proof.
+We begin with one of those lemma whose statement is more complicated than the proof.

 \begin{lemma} {\rm Let $H : \omega \rightarrow \omega$.
-Let $\sigma \in {}^{<\omega} \omega$ with $|\sigma| = m$.
+Let $\sigma \in {}^{<\omega} H$ with $|\sigma| = m$.
 Let $n \in \omega$ and let $T \subseteq {}^{<\omega} H$ be a finite $H \rest {m + 2n}$-full-branching tree above $\s$.
 Let $\s_0, \dots, \s_{k}$ be all the leaves of $T$.
 Consider a partition $C_1,C_2$ of these leaves.
 Then one of the following holds: \begin{enumerate} \item[(i)] If we keep only the nodes compatible with some element of $C_1$ and discard the rest, the remaining tree is $H \rest {m + n}$-full-branching above~$\s$. \item[(ii)] If we keep only the nodes compatible with some element of $C_2$ and discard the rest, there exists a node $\tau \succ \sigma$ of length $m+n$ such that the remaining tree is $H \rest {m + 2n}$-full-branching above $\tau$. \end{enumerate} In particular, in both cases, the full-branching part of the remaining tree has height $n$.} \end{lemma} \begin{proof} Suppose (i) fails.
 Then there is a string $\tau \succ \s$, $\tau \in T$ of length $m+n$ such that all the extensions in $T$ of length $m+2n$ of $\tau$ are leaves of $T$ which are not in $C_1$.
 Then these leaves are in $C_2$.
 So (ii) holds. \end{proof}